TaraTripsGuidesItineraries

 The main tourism hub with the highest concentration of hotels, restaurants, tour operators, and nightlife.
 Most travelers base themselves here.

-Best for: First-time visitors, easy tour access, and food variety
+Best for: First-time travelers, easy tour access, and food variety

 • Walking distance to most tour operators